“Hey, can you (fill in the blank) since you’re home all day?”

 - Create a sign for your front door or bedroom door that says something like “Resting & Fighting Pain Right Now, Please Bring Cookies and Back Away Slowly” or something simple like “Do Not Disturb, I’m Having A Bad Day”.

 There are always going to be people who don’t listen to you or ignore what you say.
-These people are bullies and you don’t need them in your life, especially now.
+This is the time you really have to just say no, no excuse or apology.

 - Set your phone on “do not disturb” or set a ringtone for those who are always asking you to do something for them.
 If your phone doesn’t ring, you won’t be tempted to answer it.
 If you hear a ringtone that you’ve created for the takers in your life then simply don’t answer.
 They will start calling someone else.